lecrisha-icl/AWS-First-GenAI-Journey/AWS-GenAI-Contact-Center/README.md

-# First Cloud Journey Cloud Day - Generative AI Call Center
+# Generative AI Contact Center

 This guide provides step-by-step instructions to create a call center solution that integrates Amazon Bedrock as an AI assistant and uses OpenAI's Whisper model for real-time voice-to-text transcription.
 The implementation will utilize Amazon SageMaker to deploy Whisper and Amazon Bedrock to enhance the interaction with AI-driven responses.